abazlinton/polymorphism_lab/README.md

 <hr>

 - Perhaps some of these cards could inherit from a `PaymentCard`?
-- In order to have the flexibility to charge, log transactions (via ReportingSoftware), and store a list of these different types of card there should be a `IChargeable` Interface that your classed `implement`
+- In order to have the flexibility to charge, log transactions (via ReportingSoftware), and store a list of these different types of card there should be a `IChargeable` Interface that your classes `implement`

 <hr>